 It is believed that every stressful or disturbing incident/ accident leaves a mark behind.
 The effects are not solely physical but also emotional and psychological.
 The medical term for this is “Post Traumatic Stress Disorder”.
-These upsetting feelings and anxieties don’t go away, with symptoms which can be both physical (fatigue, racing heartbeat, aches, nightmares and insomnia) and emotional (denial, confusion, anger, guilt, shame withdrawal, helplessness or depression).
+These upsetting feelings and anxieties don’t go away, with symptoms that can be both physical (fatigue, racing heartbeat, aches, nightmares, and insomnia) and emotional (denial, confusion, anger, guilt, shame withdrawal, helplessness or depression).

 While every individual has a completely different approach to coping with the recollections of an unwanted event, we have a tendency to overlook one important aspect.
-While many people succumb to these disasters, others are are able to thrive from it.
+While many people succumb to these disasters, others are able to thrive from it.

 Jean Rhodes & Mary Waters, both professors of psychology, and principal investigator of the Resilience in Survivors of Katrina (RISK) project, were able to collect data both before and after the Katrina disaster, thus providing valuable information on how, amidst the tragedy, people were still able to find hope and optimism.